StarFleetCPTN/GoMFT/README.md

    - Navigate to "Transfer Configs" section
    - Configure source and destination locations with connection details
    - Set file patterns and archive options as needed
+   - Configure performance settings:
+     - Set "Concurrent Transfers" slider to optimize throughput
+     - Use higher values (8-16) for many small files or fast networks
+     - Use lower values (1-4) for large files or limited bandwidth
+     - Consider source/destination system capabilities when setting

 5. Create jobs using your configurations:
    - Navigate to "Jobs" section